VMI is an in-depth one-to-one mentorship program that pairs you with a professional author to develop your manuscript to its fullest potential.

 Tuition for Vancouver Manuscript Intensive can be paid by cheque or PayPal.
 By arrangement, tuition may be paid in installments.

-Keep up to date with VMI news and application information for 2019 by subscribing to our mailing list.
+Keep up to date with VMI news and application information for next year by subscribing to our mailing list.

 If you are interested in a creative writing course but ready to devote yourself more extensively, our six-month period of working intensively on improving your manuscript with the guidance of a mentor is right for you.